 Established in 1973, the Financial Accounting Standards Board (FASB) is the independent, private-sector, not-for-profit organization that establishes financial accounting and reporting standards for public and private companies, and not-for-profit organizations, that follow Generally Accepted Accounting Principles (GAAP).

 The Risk Management Association (RMA) is a not-for-profit, member-driven professional association whose sole purpose is to advance sound risk principles in the financial services industry.
 RMA helps its members use sound risk principles to improve institutional performance and financial stability, and to enhance the risk competency of individuals through information, education, peer sharing and networking.

 The Financial Services Information Sharing and Analysis Center (FS-ISAC) was established by the financial services sector in response to 1998's Presidential Directive 63.
 That directive - later updated by 2003's Homeland Security Presidential Directive 7 - mandated that the public and private sectors share information about physical and "cyber" security threats and vulnerabilities to help protect the U.S. critical infrastructure.
 FS-ISAC is the global financial industry's "go to" resource for cyber and physical threat intelligence analysis and sharing.

 The Electronic Municipal Market Access system (EMMA) is the official repository for information on virtually all municipal securities.
 EMMA provides free public access to official disclosures, trade data, credit ratings, educational materials and other information about the municipal securities market.

-The Smart Card Alliance developed the EMV Connection Web site to assist issuers, merchants, acquirers/processors and consumers with the migration to EMV chip technology used in cards and payment devices.
+The Secure Technology Alliance developed the EMV Connection Web site to assist issuers, merchants, acquirers/processors, ATM owners/operators and consumers with the migration to EMV chip technology used in cards and payment devices.

 This Web site provides information on how a bank can register for a ".bank" domain.